 In addition, run the Windows store apps troubleshooter that could be helpful in identifying and resolving the problem.

 - Press Windows key + I to open settings, then click Update & security,

 - Go to the Troubleshoot tab on the left then click the additional troubleshooters link (refer to image below)

 - Locate the windows store app, select it then click run the troubleshooter,

-- Once the diagnose process completes, reboot your PC and check media player working as expected.
+- Once the diagnosis process completes, reboot your PC and check the media player working as expected.

-Also, some windows users report, enable hidden administrator account help them fix the problem.
+Also, some windows users report, and enable hidden administrator accounts help them fix the problem.